dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/document-normalizer-settings.md

 **Parameters**

-`[in] filePath`: The path of the settings file.
+`[in] filePath` The path of the settings file.
-`[in,out] error`: Input a pointer to an error object.
+`[in,out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

 **Return Value**